Dutta-1124/Dutta-1124/README.md

 - 🤔 I’m looking for help with implementing new research papers & getting my hands dirty on latest Technologies in the field of Data Science.

-- 💬 Ask me about R-Studio, Statistics etc..
+- 💬 Ask me about R-Studio, Statistics,Machine Learning & Tableau etc..

 - 📫 How to reach me: JUST CALL ME BRO !